 Route 34 & the MLK school were conducted that way. $150,000 for the Route 34 project? $250,000 from the MLK school project?

 The message to Yale & developers is clear.
 Corruption rules the day.
 No matter who you give the money to, or what noble cause you spend it on, when you require developers to pony up a quarter of a million with no metrics, no cost benefit analysis, and no rationale beside “You have it we need/want it”, you create a pay to play system.

 That is my concern.
 Not that Yale is amazing and doesn’t deserve this.
 I don’t think anyone feels that way.
 Most people I speak to want to see Yale pay a “fair share”, and we hope that our elected officials can work out a transparent system for that.

-“The shuttle provide free service to the afluent areas of town leaving the regular bus service to the rest.
+To SaveOurCity: “The shuttle provide free service to the afluent areas of town leaving the regular bus service to the rest.
 This results in many folks avoiding the CT Transit buses because only ‘those people’ ride them.”

 First, the Yale shuttle, as I understand it, is meant to transport Yale students, faculty and staff to and from various parts of the campus.
 It has nothing to do with transporting people to “affluent areas” of the city.